moorepants/learn-multibody-dynamics/nonholonomic-eom.rst

 where :math:`\bar{f}_{ds}` and :math:`\bar{f}_{dr}` are the equations associated with the :math:`p` independent and :math:`m` dependent generalized speeds, respectively.
-Then using :math:numref:`eq-non-hol-fr` and :math:numref:`eq-non-hol-frstar` the :math:`p` constrained dynamical differential equations are:
+Then using :math:numref:`eq-non-hol-fr` and :math:numref:`eq-non-hol-frstar` the :math:`p` nonholonomic (constrained) dynamical differential equations are:

 .. math::